shenzhou05/SRP-Chinese-Translation/Subsurface-Scattering.md

 - **Transmission Mode** selects a particular implementation of transmission. **Thick Object** should be used for geometrically thick meshes, and **Thin Object** should be used for thin double-sided geometry (cards).
 - **Transmission Tint** is a multiplier for the color of transmitted/translucent lighting.
 Unlike the **Scattering Distance**, its effect does not change depending on the distance (or the thickness).
 - **Thickness Remap** is the second thickness remap from the [0, 1] range to the specified range in millimeters.
 The actual values are displayed by the **Min-Max Thickness** fields just above.

+# Working with Different Thickness Modes

+The primary difference between the two thickness modes is the use of shadows.
+If your light is unshadowed (or you disable shadows), both modes will look exactly the same, and derive the appearance from the **Thickness Map** and the **Diffusion Profile**.
+Once you enable shadows, you are likely to see a difference if your object uses thick geometry.
+The **Thin Object** mode is likely to self-shadow, which can cause it to appear completely black.
+The **Thick Object** mode will derive the thickness from the shadow map, take the largest value between the "baked" thickness and the "shadow" thickness, and use this to evaluate transmittance.

+Since you cannot control the distance derived from the shadow map, one way to approach the **Thick Object** mode would be to enable shadows, adjust the **Scattering Distance** until the overall transmission intensity is in the desired range, and then use the **Thickness Map** to mask any shadow mapping artifacts.